 - squintingg (cats)

 - crying and/or whiningg (dogs)

 - hunched up body (cats and dogs)

-- restlessness and changing positions a lot (dogs)
+- restlessness, unable to get comfortable, and changing positions a lot (dogs)

 - shaking and trembling (dogs)

 - protecting the hurting body part (cats and dogs)

 During and right after a painful injury or other illness, the body responds in several ways; the heart and breathing rate go up, muscles tense, endorphins (natural pain killers) are released internally.
 But after awhile, other stress hormones are released as the pain continues.
 This can lead to systemic effects on many body systems, including:This is when the down side of pain starts to outweigh the earlier benefits.
 The bad effects of pain include: